jcreigno/nodejs-file-extractor/README.md

 .watch(filename)
 ------------------------------------
 Start watching file `filename` for modification.
-Each new maching lines will trigger matching callbacks.
+Each new lines will trigger matching callbacks.

 Events
 ======